The Simple Art of Burking

 https://definitions.uslegal.com/

-After Burke’s demise, the press fed on the public’s fear of being assaulted from behind and suffocated with a medical pitch plaster, a fictitious method that historian Dr Ruth Richardson believes developed by the populous in the interim period of Burke’s arrest and final confession.
+After Burke was hanged and later dissected at Edinburgh University, the press fed on the public’s fear of being assaulted.
+They honed in on their fear of being attacked from behind and suffocated with a medical pitch plaster, a fictitious method that historian Dr. Ruth Richardson believes was developed in the interim period of Burke’s arrest and final confession.

 It is this fear, formulated in the public eye, and subsequently whipped up by the press, that not only led to tall stories in the papers but also turned any attempted assault into a supposed ‘Burking’.

-‘Burking Mania’, ‘Burkiphoby’, and even ‘Burkophobia’ were, as Richardson points out, a very real phenomena.
+‘Burking Mania’, ‘Burkiphoby’, and even ‘Burkophobia’ were, as Richardson points out, a very real phenomenon.

 Mr Wilson’s Dowfall